SWIFT Plantar Wart Treatment in Brunswick & Sandringham

 What is SWIFT?

 SWIFT is new technology for the general treatment of skin lesions in podiatry and dermatology.
 SWIFT was developed in the UK and has been approved for use in the EU, Canada and in Australia.
 Its approval for use in the USA is understood to be due soon.
-SWIFT uses microwave energy which is delivered through a probe applied to the skin to treat the affected tissue.
+SWIFT therapy treatment uses microwave energy which is delivered through a probe applied to the skin to treat the affected tissue.

 How does it work?

 The microwaves generated by the SWIFT machine excite the water molecules and cause friction.
 This friction heats up the skin cells to 42-45 C° which puts the virally infected cells of the wart into a state of stress.
 The stressed cells release “danger signalling” heat shock proteins which induces maturation of Langerhans cells and enhances their migration to the lymph nodes.
 Cytotoxic T cells migrate to the epidermis and begin to destroy all virally infected cells (Ardern-Jones, M., et al. (2016)).

 When you present for treatment with SWIFT, the overlying thick skin (callus) will be reduced (debrided) using a scalpel.
 A photograph will be taken using a digital microscope to help track the progress of the treatment.
 Treatment is administered in 3 to five, 2 second bursts at each treatment site.
 Like many treatments for skin lesions, some discomfort may be experienced.
 Whilst pain levels vary from person to person, most people undergoing SWIFT liken it to the pain of a small but hot injection, lasting for no more than 3 seconds.